 State Financial Aid

 State student financial aid applicants (Mississippi residents only) should also submit the online state aid application as soon as possible after January 1st of the year they plan to start school.
 Many aid programs are available through this application process including:

-As of July 1, 2016, students seeking state financial aid must be registered for 15 credit hours per semester.
+Students seeking state financial aid must be registered for 15 credit hours per semester.
 These changes will impact eligibility for state aid awards for the upcoming 2018-19 academic year.
 For more information on the new eligibility requirements for state aid, visit Student Financial Aid.

 For questions about Financial Aid, please contact the Department of Student Financial Aid at 662-325-2450 or email@example.com.